 Chronographs

-In the world of sport, demands for accurate timing became more critical, as competitors might be separated by mere hundredths of a second.
+In the world of sports, demands for accurate timing became more critical, as competitors might be separated by mere hundredths of a second.
 In 1916, as a result of these demands, Charles-Auguste Heuer invented the Mikrograph and Microsplit (with split-seconds), the first chronographs capable of timing to 1/100th of a second.
 These were followed by the Semikrograph and Semicrosplit, capable of timing to 1/50th of a second.

 In the early 20th century, travel by automobile and air became more common.
 In 1911, this inspired Heuer to design an instrument that could be mounted on the dashboard of these vehicles.
 It was called the “Time of Trip” clock.
 It was a precision chronograph, indicating the time of day on the main dial, while two hands on a smaller dial recorded the duration of a journey.
 The driver or pilot used a pusher to start and stop this “Time of Trip” recorder.

 In 1914, Heuer created the first wrist chronograph, just as wristwatches were about to become more practical.
-Heuer’s split-seconds pocket chronographs were chosen as official timekeeping instruments for the Olympic Games in Antwerp in 1920, Paris in 1924 and Amsterdam in 1928.
+Heuer’s split-second pocket chronographs were chosen as official timekeeping instruments for the Olympic Games in Antwerp in 1920, Paris in 1924 and Amsterdam in 1928.

 Later years